stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

     account R as a sponsor of future reserves.
     - One `CHANGE_TRUST` operation configuring trustlines on ER if the asset is not the native asset.
-    - One `SET_OPTIONS` operations adjusting escrow account ER's thresholds such that R and I's signers must both sign.
+    - One `SET_OPTIONS` operation adjusting escrow account ER's thresholds such that R and I's signers must both sign.
-    - One or more `SET_OPTIONS` operations adding R's signers to ER.
+    - One `SET_OPTIONS` operation adding R's signers to ER.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.
   - Operations sponsored by R for EI:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
-    - One or more `SET_OPTIONS` operations adding R's signers to EI.
+    - One `SET_OPTIONS` operations adding R's signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.